Rock Star (2001 film): Plot

+On the next tour, in a scene directly paralleling one near the film's beginning with their roles reversed, Izzy hears a fan singing along with him toward the end of a live concert.
+Impressed, Chris invites the fan onstage, has a microphone provided to the fan by a roadie, and the pair perform together in sync on stage with the band while imitating Chris's established stage performance/act.
+After the song, Chris and the fan exit backstage, and the fan introduces himself as Thor while expressing to Chris his immense appreciation for the band and spiritual love for Chris himself.
+Chris offers Thor to "blow the roof off" by taking his place on stage - essentially finishing the set.
+Thor gleefully accepts and proceeds to assume the lead singer role and perform on stage with the rest of the band, without Chris.
+While observing Thor's excitement that his dream is being lived, Chris realizes that his priorities have changed, implying he has grown out of the desire to live the Rockstar lifestyle and that he has matured to the point he wants to pursue developing his legacy writing music and sharing a life with Emily.
+Chris exits the stage, approaches Mats, and lets him know he is going to take a piss - which is code for he is leaving for good.
+Mats nods, understanding the implication of Chris's intent, and Chris departs the concert.

-After leaving Steel Dragon and ditching his rock star image and stage name, Chris makes his way to Seattle and starts a new band with his old friend and former bandmate, Rob, allowing him to write his own music.
-Chris finds Emily working in the coffee shop she and her roommate purchased a few years earlier, and he is initially too ashamed to speak to her.
+After leaving Steel Dragon and ditching his rock star image and stage name, Chris travels to Seattle and starts a new band with his old friend and former bandmate, Rob, allowing him to write his music.
+Chris finds Emily working in the coffee shop that she and her roommate purchased a few years earlier, and he is initially too ashamed to speak to her.
 While walking one evening, Emily sees a flyer for his band posted on the wall and takes it down.
-In the final scene, Chris is singing with his band in a bar and Emily walks in.
+In the final scene, Chris sings with his band in a bar, and Emily walks in.
 Chris leaves the stage and speaks to her.
-They reconcile, ending the film with a kiss and the final note of Chris' first original song "Colorful" (which is a real song by The Verve Pipe).
+They reconcile, ending the film with a kiss and the final note of Chris' first original song, "Colorful" (which is an actual song by the Verve Pipe).

-During the credits, Cuddy talks about the future of the band and Bobby Beers is shown to have taken up Irish Dancing after his sacking from Steel Dragon.
+During the credits, Cuddy talks about the band's future, and Bobby Beers is shown to have taken up Irish Dancing after his sacking from Steel Dragon.